29 Nov Real Time Information (RTI) – A Practical Guide

-- payment is for work done on the day of payment
+- Payment made for work done on the day of payment

-- payment is made non-electronically (e.g. cash or cheque)
+- Payment made non-electronically (e.g. cash or cheque)

-- payment is made at a time or place where it would be impractical for it to be reported ‘on or before’ the time of payment
+- Payment made at a time or place where it would be impractical for its report ‘on or before’ the time of payment

-In such circumstances the return should be made at the earliest of the next regular return or 7 days following the day on which payment is made.
+In such circumstances, the return should be made at the earliest of the next regular return or 7 days following the day on which the payment made.

 RTI Affect on BACS Payments

-The new RTI legislation will have an effect on how the payments are submitted via BACS if that’s how you pay your employees.
+The new RTI legislation will have an effect on how the payments submitted via BACS if that’s how you pay your employees.
 That means you pay your employees directly into their bank accounts using your Service User Number (SUN) which is different to paying by internet banking.
-If you use bank software you will not be affected by the changes.
-However, if you use a BACS Accredited Software Supplier (BASS) or a BACS accredited bureau service you will be affected by the changes.
+If you use bank software you will not affect by the changes.
+But, if you use a BACS Accredited Software Supplier (BASS) or a BACS accredited bureau service you will affect by the changes.

-All PAYE and pensions BACS files will require an additional four characters entered into field 7 (spare field) in the BACS submission file, which will be used to identify the payment against the online submission.
+All PAYE and pensions BACS files will need more four characters entered into field 7 (spare field) in the BACS submission file, which will use to identify the payment against the online submission.

-Any other payments made by BACS will not be affected by these changes, only PAYE and pension’s payments will be affected.
+Any other payments made by BACS will not affect by these changes, only PAYE and pension’s payments will be affected.

-Under the rules of RTI you cannot process subcontractors through PAYE.
-RTI does not change how CIS is reported.
+Under the rules of Real-Time Information, you cannot process subcontractors through PAYE.
+Real-Time Information does not change how CIS is reported.
 Employers will still file monthly returns (CIS300).
-But for Limited Companies acting as a subcontractor, on the Employer Payment Summary (EPS) each month you are required to declare ‘CIS deductions suffered’, to offset any liability due to HMRC.
+But for Limited Companies acting as a subcontractor, on the Employer Payment Summary (EPS) each month you are required to declare ‘CIS deductions suffered”, to offset any liability due to HMRC.